akhileshpok/Threat_Detection_In_Network_Traffic/README.md

 ---

 ## 📖 Jupyter Notebooks
-Explore the Jupyter notebooks for this project containing the Python code for the ML pipelines, including comments, results, plots, in-depth analysis and insights:
+Explore the Jupyter notebooks for this project containing the Python code for the ML pipelines, including comments, result plots and insights:

 - [Data Prep Script](https://github.com/akhileshpok/Threat_Detection_In_Network_Traffic/blob/main/notebooks/Capstone_project_data_prep.ipynb) - This Python script automates the full data preparation and cleaning pipeline for the CICIDS2017 dataset.
 The code first loads all of the daily CSV files, combines them into a single large DataFrame, and performs initial cleaning steps like standardizing column names and handling infinite or missing values.
 Finally, it creates two separate, ready-to-use datasets: one for a multiclass classification task that preserves the original attack types, and a second for a binary classification task where all attacks are simplified to a single "malicious" label.
 - [BinaryClass ML pipeline](https://github.com/akhileshpok/Threat_Detection_In_Network_Traffic/blob/main/notebooks/CICIDS2017_BinaryClass_Pipeline.ipynb) - Notebook with the Python code for the Binary Class ML pipeline.
 It includes all stages of the pipeline that are described in the **Project Workflow** section.